 At a high level, here’s how the program works.
 An independent researcher finds an otherwise unknown vulnerability (e.g. 0-day) in a piece of software and reports that to the ZDI.
 The researcher can be from just about anywhere – we have worked with more than 3,000 different researchers from 80+ countries.
 Being vendor agnostic means the software can be just about anything, too.
 In 2016, the ZDI purchased 0-days impacting 49 different vendors, including large vendors like Microsoft and Adobe as well as small, industry specific vendors like those in the SCADA realm.
 Once the bugs are verified by our internal researchers, we buy the bug – offering a variable price based on many factors (i.e. quality of the write-up, ubiquity of the target, ease of exploit, etc.).

 Now that we confirmed the bug is real, two different things happen.
 First, the Digital Vaccine team creates filters for Trend Micro customers, which provides them an overage of 57 days of protection against these 0-days before anyone else.
 Perhaps more importantly, the bug is then disclosed to the vendor.
-The ZDI team works with the vendor to ensure a security patch is developed and released to the public.
+The ZDI team works with the vendor to ensure an intrusion prevention system is developed and released to the public.
 So even if you don’t use any Trend Micro products, your enterprise security is strengthened by the ZDI program.
 How often does this occur?
 Well, for the past three years, the ZDI has been the number one supplier of bugs to Microsoft, Adobe, and SCADA vendors amongst others.
 That equates to more than 2,100 patches just since 2014, and we’ve been doing this since 2005.

 Another group familiar with the ZDI program are the vendors receiving our bug reports.
 Although it may seem to be an adversarial relationship, we do everything we can to assist vendors throughout the process.
 And vendor size or name recognition doesn’t matter to us – we strive to treat all vendors equitably.
 We provide accountability to both customers and researchers by listing when vulnerabilities are reported, which is not done by other bug bounty programs.
 After 120 days, if the vendor hasn’t made a patch available, we release additional information about the bug so that enterprises can gauge the risk to their systems.
 Unlike some, if the vendor is making significant progress towards a patch, we do extend this deadline provided real work is being done.
 In fact, there are some that consider us the cheapest and friendliest code audit they didn’t know to ask for, and we’re just fine with that.